 What is an XLR cable used for?

 An XLR cable is used to connect professional audio equipment like mixers, drum mics, and drum amplifiers.
 The most common form factor is a three-pin variant and is a familiar presence in recording studios and live performances.
 It is capable of delivering balanced microphone sound or line-level signals over a long distance.

-What sets the XLR apart is its ability to reduce unwanted noise caused by external electromagnetic interference, allowing it to deliver the original sound signal without any alteration, even over long distances.
+What sets XLR cables apart is thier ability to reduce unwanted noise caused by external electromagnetic interference, allowing them to deliver the original sound signal without any alteration, even over long distances.
 This is because XLR are usually balanced cables and are capable of reducing unwanted electromagnetic noise.

 Best High-End XLR Cables